nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Okay.
 Alright.
 Oh, we gotta get One's gonna move down.
 I'll get to here.
 Pull out his dog slicer and swing and miss.

 Alright.
-Well, Alwar, you're up.
+Well, Alwor, you're up.
 Okay.
 I need about two more actions.
 I'd happily give you two of mine.

 I will step one.
 Ten fifteen twenty.
 Step one.
-We're gonna move, and we're gonna, say a little prayer to, the cadence as we do.
+We're gonna move, and we're gonna, say a little prayer to, the Cadens as we do.
 Ten, fifteen, 20.

 Okay.
 This is wall.
 Correct?
 Right.
 Yeah.